Published: 28th June 2019

 In the UK, LUKGL has several main business areas:

-- Hospital Business: The hospital business works in partnership with the NHS to deliver transformed pathology testing services in the UK.
-Hospital partnerships include, amongst others, Southwest Pathology Services , Pathology First and the Christie Pathology Partnership , and now conduct more than 25 million tests per annum across all pathology disciplines including Clinical Chemistry, Haematology, Immunology, Microbiology and Cellular Pathology.
-There are over 650 staff employed across seven sites in the UK.
+- Human Medicine Diagnostics and Pathology Business: The human medicine diagnostics and pathology business works in partnership with the NHS to deliver transformed pathology testing services in the UK.
+Hospital partnerships include, amongst others, Southwest Pathology Services, Pathology First and the Christie Pathology Partnership.
+Labco Diagnostics UK Limited supplies renal pathology testing, carrying out more than 40 different types of tests across the pathology disciplines.
+The human medicine diagnostics and pathology business now conduct more than 25 million tests per annum across all pathology disciplines including Clinical Chemistry, Haematology, Immunology, Microbiology and Cellular Pathology.
+There are over 700 staff employed across eight sites in the UK.

-- Food, Drug and Alcohol Testing Business: This business division provides food, drug and alcohol testing from three main laboratory sites in the UK.
-Employing over 270 staff who either work at one of these laboratories or work remotely attending client sites to administer and collect samples, the Food, Drug and Alcohol division delivers this service to the construction, logistics, rail, energy and manufacturing industries, as well as to family law courts, occupational health providers, the prison service and the petrochemical industry.
+- Drug and Alcohol Testing Business: This business division conducts drug and alcohol testing from two main laboratory sites in the UK.
+Employing over 300 staff who either work at one of these laboratories or work remotely attending client sites to administer and collect samples, the Drug and Alcohol division delivers this service to the construction, logistics, rail, energy and manufacturing industries, as well as to family law courts, occupational health providers, the prison service and the petrochemical industry.

-- Veterinary Pathology Group (“VPG”): This business was acquired in November 2017 and comprises five laboratories in the UK and one laboratory in the Republic of Ireland.
-VPG offers all aspects of clinical pathology and microbiology, and includes comprehensive offerings in serology, immunology, PCR testing, and toxicology.
-VPG employs 129 staff and has a strong reputation for its expertise in cytology and histopathology as well as immunocytochemistry and histochemistry.
+- Veterinary Diagnostics Business: This business comprises multiple laboratories in the UK and one laboratory in the Republic of Ireland.
+The Veterinary diagnostics business offers all aspects of clinical pathology and microbiology, and includes comprehensive offerings in serology, immunology, PCR testing, and toxicology.
+The business employs 140 staff and has a strong reputation for its expertise in cytology and histopathology as well as immunocytochemistry and histochemistry.

-Last year, we wrote to all existing suppliers to pass on specific obligations relationing to modern slavery and human trafficking to both the supplier and their own supply chain.
+LUKGL has previously written to all existing suppliers to pass on specific obligations relating to modern slavery and human trafficking to both the supplier and their own supply chain.
 Since then, contracts with new suppliers and any upcoming contract renewals contain (or are being amended to contain) specific contractual clauses, making clear our expectation of equal commitment to the prevention of modern slavery and human trafficking within their own businesses and supply chains.
 If there is a failure by a supplier to meet the standards, in the first instance, LUKGL and its businesses would seek to give support and guidance to the supplier tackle the issue but ultimately, failure to meet the expected standards is deemed as a breach of contract which may result in the termination of our relationship with any supplier at fault.

 Our due diligence checks ensure that LUKGL is compliant with all relevant legislation and we continue to review our policies and processes to ensure compliance is maintained.